ilevd/hicosql/README.md

 mid_age_users: |
   SELECT * FROM users WHERE id NOT IN (SELECT id FROM ( &old_and_young_users ))

-#-- It was the first main feature on HiCoSQL - substitution for &<name>.
+#-- It was the first main feature of HiCoSQL - substitution for &<name>.
 #-- Now let's use the second: templates
 #-- Here we define our first template, which use @<name> - the place there the engine inserts
 #-- provided value